Simon Sharpe

 Molecular-Level Study of Macromolecular Assemblies in Human Health and Disease

 The assembly of peptides and proteins into large macromolecular complexes plays an important role in normal biological processes and in the development of many disease states.
-The primary goal of the research program undertaken in our group is to obtain a molecular-level understanding of several macromolecular assemblies that play important roles in human health and disease.
-We have used an approach based on solid-state NMR (SSNMR), which has emerged as the technique of choice for investigating the structural and dynamic properties of amyloid fibrils, integral membrane proteins, and other large macromolecular complexes.
-In addition to providing high-resolution structural data on protein assemblies, this method also permits direct observation of protein-membrane interactions.
+The primary goal of the research program undertaken in our group is to obtain an atomistic and molecular-level understanding of several macromolecular assemblies that play important roles in human health and disease.

 Publications